nguyensjsu/su18-202-got/Project-Journal/ScrumReports/Week 1 - Weekly Scrum Report - Manoj Kumar.md

 # Weekly Scrum Report
--- We just got one full week so keeping detailed Scrum Report is in Readme.md file.
+-- We just got one full week so keeping this short.
+Detailed Scrum Report is in Readme.md file.

 ## Stand-up Questions